 Consideration should be given to special alignment appurtenances and monitoring systems (e.g. acoustic positioning equipment, GPS, CCTV, ROVs, etc.) in performing these tasks.

-14.6.8 Seafloor Structures
+14.4.8 Installation of Seafloor Structures

-14.6.8.1 General
+14.4.8.1 General

-The following may influence the means adopted for installing seafloor structures:
+The following may influence the procedures for installing seafloor structures and should be considered early in the design process as these can impact the final design:

 seafloor conditions – water depth, soil properties, bathymetry, geohazards;